muratk3n/thirdwave/en/README.md

 ---

-No not even linguistic is required..
-Tokenize text, look for all country names among tokens, get geo average of all existing country's coordinates.
-If country appears more than once, fine, it increases its weight, avg code is unchanged.
+Tokenize text, look for all country names among tokens, get geo average of all existing country's coordinates?

 ---

 [This](https://news.antiwar.com/2021/07/02/report-china-india-move-tens-of-thousands-of-troops-to-disputed-border/)
-article was geolocated in Australia by GDELT.. very wrong.
+article was geolocated in a weird place by GDELT..
 The event type code was right.
 Might DIY a text-to-geo script.

 ---